hemant4494/AI/Home.md

 ### Upcoming Events

 * "AI for K-12" symposium, October 20, 2018 in Washington, DC, part of the AAAI Fall Symposium series.
-Registration information will be announced soon.
-Click [here](https://docs.google.com/forms/d/e/1FAIpQLScTNnsUv3WNRs1wFRgxSOJHyG79Q-AF6_N8xxec2oZRbkk8wA/viewform) to apply to attend the symposium.
+Click [here](https://docs.google.com/forms/d/e/1FAIpQLScTNnsUv3WNRs1wFRgxSOJHyG79Q-AF6_N8xxec2oZRbkk8wA/viewform) to apply to attend the symposium. **Application deadline is August 15.**

 ### Resources
 The AI for K-12 guidelines will be modeled after the 2017 CSTA K-12 Computer Science Standards.
 You can: